-The phenomenon of paddock to plate is continuing to build in Australia as we live more mindfully and sustainably.
+The phenomenon of paddock to plate continues to build in Australia as we live more mindfully and sustainably.
 Being more aware of where our food is grown, by whom and the story behind the farmers and producers of our commodities is one way to be more proactive about food ecology and ethical values on sourcing food.
-Across the board, generally, people are becoming more aware of the origins of purchases as they relate to our health and well being and the environment.
+Across the board, generally, people are becoming more aware of the origins of purchases as they relate to our health, well-being, and the environment.
 We are considering fair trade practices, single-origin suppliers, and the ethos of the farms that produce our food.
-Smaller family-run farms are increasing in popularity for a source of ethical produce, and there is a genuine desire to know more about the story behind the food we buy, cook and share.
+Smaller family-run farms are increasing in popularity as a source of ethical produce, and there is a genuine desire to know more about the story behind the food we buy, cook, and share..

 The smaller tea farms or plantations selling Australian Tea are